tinydogio-joshua/playground/README.md

 The [Code Runner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) extension doesn't require you make a file for running the code.
 If you choose to keep some code around, please use the `scratchpad` directory.
 It will work the same way, but allow us to push out updates without destroying your work.

 > NOTE: This is meant to be a playground, not a production tool.
 Don't keep important things within this project.

+## Ideas?

+If you have any ideas of things that would make this useful.
+Please file an issue or feel free to submit a Pull Request.